The Meaning and Message of 1 Timothy 6:12

 Fighting the good fight of faith entails “making a good confession in front of many witnesses” (1 Timothy 6:12).
 The “many witnesses” include both fellow believers and nonbelievers.

-Timothy’s confession appears alongside Christ’s, implying that it was inspired by Christ’s declaration before Pontius Pilate.
+Timothy’s confession appears next to Christ’s, implying that Christ’s declaration before Pontius Pilate served as his inspiration.
 In that confession, Christ revealed His true identity as Messiah and King.
 Christ’s confession serves as a model and an ideal for all humanity.
 All other confessions are based on and derive meaning from Christ’s good “confession.”

 You must safeguard your reputation in the eyes of both believers and non-believers.
 Christianity does not exist in a vacuum; it has its cloud of witnesses.